dotnil/todo/user-story.md

 * user click to input
 * user type the task name
-* user hit enter or ckick to the save button
+* user hit enter or click to the save button
 * the new task should appear in the list of tasks

 ## Complete a task